Adding Cloudera Data Warehouse cluster access to external S3 buckets in a different AWS account

-You might need to know how to add read/write access to S3 buckets under AWS accounts that are different from the account for the Cloudera Data Warehouse (CDW) service cluster.
+You might need to know how to add read/write access to S3 buckets under AWS accounts that are different from the Cloudera Data Warehouse (CDW) cluster account.

 Required role: DWAdmin

-To configure access to external S3 buckets for your CDW cluster, you must edit the AWS instance profile.
-Before you edit the instance profile, get the cluster ID from the Environments tile in the CDW service UI:
+To configure access to external S3 buckets for your CDW cluster, you must edit the managed policy attached to the AWS instance profile.

 You use this cluster ID in Step 5 below.